 Dr Julien Dugnoille

-- Dugnoille, J. (in press July 2018) How an image makes people move: Symbolic reality, civil disobedience and skills training on and off the stage of an Oxford University Theatre Production.
+- Dugnoille, J. 2018.
+How an image makes people move: Symbolic reality, civil disobedience and skills training on and off the stage of an Oxford University Theatre Production.
 Visual Ethnography, 7(1).

 - Dugnoille, J. 2016.
 Digitalizing the Korean cosmos: Ontological transfiguration and more-than-human ethnicity in contemporary Korea.
 Visual Studies, 31(4): 324-334.